anhcaoh/bookshelf/README.md

 # Bookshelf
-Search for book results and add to or remove from bookshelf
+Search for books and add-to or remove-from bookshelf

 ## Setup
 `npm install`